ClearMappingCo/popchange-web/resources/docs/resources.md

 The PopChange website is the public facing part of a research project lead by [Prof. Chris Lloyd](https://www.liverpool.ac.uk/environmental-sciences/staff/christopher-lloyd/) at University of Liverpool.
 The [project website](https://www.liverpool.ac.uk/geography-and-planning/research/popchange/introduction/) contains more information on the research project including current research papers.

+###Policy Briefings
+The PopChange team is writing a series of short (four page) policy briefings which summarise research which has been undertaken as a part of the project.
+Additional briefings will be added in the coming months; themes of planned briefings include deprivation change in Britain, and country of birth and ethnicity.

+1. [Population Change in Britain](http://www.nickbearman.me.uk/data/PopChange1_PopulationChange.pdf), 1971-2011 Chris Lloyd, Gemma Catney, Paul Williamson and Nick Bearman (2017) (full journal article available at: [http://www.sciencedirect.com/science/article/pii/S019897151730145X](http://www.sciencedirect.com/science/article/pii/S019897151730145X))
+2. Deprivation Change in Britain, 1971-2011: forthcoming

+For more information, please contact [Chris Lloyd](mailto:c.d.lloyd@liverpool.ac.uk).

 ###Grid Generation Process and R Script

 The process of generating the grids from the original census geographies (output areas or enumeration districts) are documented on the project website.
 The R scripts for this are at [https://github.com/nickbearman/popchange](https://github.com/nickbearman/popchange) with inline comments outlining the process.